zagortenay333/cronomix/README.md

 DBus API
 --------

-There is a pretty comprehensive dbus api.
+There is a decent dbus api.
 Check out the [dbus dir](dbus) for info on what you can do.

-There are also some example scripts that might come in handy. :smile:
+There are also some example scripts that might come in handy.

 Translations
 ------------